-All Clad has a non stick line that is primarily made in China.
-Their model classification is changed from the standard aluminum and stainless steel model.
+All Clad has a non stick cookware line that is made primarily in China.
+Their model classification is different from the one you get on the standard nonstick version.
 As a result there is now a lot of confusion on what it all means.
-One common confusion is the All Clad Ha1 vs NS1.
+One common confusion is the difference between All Clad Ha1 vs NS1.
 To the untrained eyes they both look the same.
 However, if you take a closer look, you will see that the shape differs greatly.

 All Clad Ha1 vs Ns1

-The ha1 resembles a traditional french skillet with a straight edge.
+The frying pan on the HA1 resembles the shape of a traditional french skillet with a straight edge.
 These type of pan are great for tossing food, however the tall side makes it difficult to turn food with a spatula.
 The taller side also prevents evaporation of liquid.
 The thickness of the sidewall also seems unusually large for some reason.
 It makes it look “Fat”.
 There is also no rolled lip on the pan so liquid is very difficult to pour.

 All Clad Ha1 vs Ns1 Shared Features

 Hard Anodnized Aluminum

 Anodizing is the process of increasing the oxide layer on metal.
 You can see a lot of video of people doing this online.
 They pass a electrical current to the metal in a bath of water.
 The end result is a different color metal.
 You can also affix different material to the outer layer of the metal.
 A lot of the copper plated stuff you see is just that.
 They were anodized with copper powder to give it that color.
 However, these coating is not permanent and overtime it will wear out.